Functional Voice Training

 Functional Voice Training demystifies ideas about aesthetics, breathing and diaphragmatic support.
 It allows both teacher and singer to explore the voice and its associated muscle systems, to identify its strengths and weaknesses and establish a variety of exercises that aid in healthy vocal development or repair.
 Much like a fingerprint, one voice cannot be duplicated by that of another singer.
-It can however, be trained and built to respond to musical phrases with good reflexive habits having more to do with relinquishing control than maintaining control.
-A singer thus learns to embrace his own voice, not one that is falsified through imitation or poor concepts.
+It can however, be trained and built to respond to musical phrases with reflexive habits having more to do with relinquishing control than maintaining control.
+Singers thus learn to embrace their own voices without falsified imitation or poor concepts.

-Without a comprehensive understanding of the vocal mechanism and the tonal qualities it yields, many teachers must resort to a “one-size-fits-all” approach to singing.
-Based on their own vocal training, these teachers have no choice but to pass on misguided instruction to hide vocal flaws such as breaks in the voice or lack of breath.
+Without a comprehensive understanding of the vocal mechanism and the tonal qualities it yields, many teachers resort to a “one-size-fits-all” approach to vocal training.
+These teachers pass on misguided instruction without anatomical knowledge to hide vocal flaws such as breaks in the voice or lack of breath.
 This might be compared to an interior decorator who uses wallpaper to hide holes and cracks in walls instead of repairing them.
-Those singers who cannot respond to such instruction often come to believe they lack in talent and that liberated, free singing is an unattainable ideal.
-The despair of having a poorly functioning voice will cause many to leave their performance ambitions unrealised for life.
+Singers who cannot respond to such instruction often come to believe they lack in talent and that liberated, free singing is an unattainable ideal.
+The psychological despair of having a poorly functioning voice will cause many to leave their performance ambitions unrealised for life.

-When liberated from undesirable muscular tensions, ALL voices are uniquely beautiful.
+When freed from undesirable muscular tensions, ALL voices are uniquely beautiful.

 “Her teaching is enormously effective because she does not judge whether something is ‘right or wrong’ about the singer’s approach, but instead determines what the vocal difficulty signifies about the function of the vocal mechanism.
 Thus she offers the singer real help without dogma through own her personable dry humour.”